 Vacuum excavation is a relatively new technology which uses a high power vacuum suction system to excavate soils or other materials during site investigation or remediation programmes, construction projects or other civil engineering work.
 The technique uses a jet of air (delivered via an air-spade) or water (delivered via a water lance) to loosen soils, rather than heavy machinery or hand held tools.
 After loosening, the soil is extracted from the sub-surface through an air vacuum hose which transports it to an on-board spoil/debris tank for later disposal or backfilling.

-Geotron UK have increased their use of vacuum excavation technology over the past year and have recently taken delivery of a new Vactron LP Air 300 SDT trailer mounted unit to assist with meeting client demand for this safe excavation service in advance of drilling with our rigs.
-This new unit enables us to continue to meet this demand using our fully trained and competent engineers and expand our services within the wider construction industry.
+Geotron UK own and operate a Vactron LP Air 300 SDT truck mounted unit to assist with meeting client demand for this safe excavation service in advance of drilling with our rigs.
+This unit enables us to continue to meet this demand using our fully trained and competent engineers and expand our services within the wider construction industry.

 Why Use Vacuum Excavation?